Leana Wen, M.D., M.Sc., FAAEM

 Dr. Wen received her medical training from Washington University School of Medicine in St. Louis and Brigham & Women’s Hospital/Massachusetts General Hospital in Boston, where she was a Clinical Fellow at Harvard Medical School.
 A Rhodes Scholar, she studied public health and health policy at the University of Oxford, and worked as a community organizer in L.A. and St. Louis.
 She has served as a consultant with the World Health Organization, Brookings Institution, and China Medical Board; an advisor to the Patient-Centered Outcomes Research Institute and the Lown Institute; and as national president of the American Medical Student Association and American Academy of Emergency Medicine-Resident & Student Association.
 In 2005, she was selected by the U.S. Secretary of Health and Human Services to represent physicians-in-training on the Council on Graduate Medical Education, an advisory commission to Congress.
 In 2010, she served as Chair of the Young Professionals Council, a global leadership network of medical, nursing, and public health professionals.

 Today, Dr. Wen is a practicing attending physician and Director of Patient-Centered Care in the Department of Emergency Medicine at George Washington University.
-A professor of Emergency Medicine the School of Medicine and of Health Policy at the Milken Institute School of Public Health, she co-directs GW’s Residency Fellowship in Health Policy, co-leads a new national collaboration on health policy and social mission with Kaiser Permanente, and serves as founding director of Who’s My Doctor, a campaign calling for radical transparency in medicine.
+An Assistant Professor of Emergency Medicine in the School of Medicine and of Health Policy at the Milken Institute School of Public Health, she co-directs GW’s Residency Fellowship in Health Policy, co-leads a new national collaboration on health policy and social mission with Kaiser Permanente, and serves as founding director of Who’s My Doctor, a campaign calling for radical transparency in medicine.

 Dr. Wen has been featured in Time, Newsweek, ABC, CBS, NPR, CNN, Fox, MSNBC, The New York Times, The Washington Post, and the award-winning HBO documentary Reporter.
 She has received numerous awards, including the Davis Putter Prize for Peace and Justice and Phi Kappa Phi Lifetime Achievement Award, and is a Fellow of the American Academy of Emergency Medicine.
 She has given four popular TED and TEDMED talks, and lectures around the U.S. and internationally on patient-centered care, public health leadership, and healthcare reform.